DennisWayo/QubitMachine/README.md

 }
 ```

-Purpose: This function allocates qubits to represent the vector x￼and prepares each qubit according to the conditions specified in apply_condition.
+Purpose: This function allocates qubits to represent the vector x and prepares each qubit according to the conditions specified in apply_condition.
 It initializes the system in a superposition that reflects potential solution states for x.

-Relation to Ax = b: By using apply_condition to initialize the x qubits, this function creates a base state that will interact with the block encoding of A. This interaction will ultimately allow the quantum algorithm to test whether the chosen￼x aligns with Ax = b.
+Relation to Ax = b: By using apply_condition to initialize the x qubits, this function creates a base state that will interact with the block encoding of A. This interaction will ultimately allow the quantum algorithm to test whether the chosen x aligns with Ax = b.

 #### 4. apply_operator_a Function